Human rights in Ethiopia: 2018–present: Abiy Ahmed

 During the Abiy Ahmed prime ministership that started in April 2018, thousands of political prisoners were released in May 2018.
 The rate of imprisonment of journalists during Abiy's first year of power dropped for the first time since 2004.
-In April 2019, the media remained reluctant to criticise the government out of fear of punishment.
+In April 2019, the media remained reluctant to criticize the government out of fear of punishment.
 From May 2019 to December 2020, Addis Standard counted 33 detentions of journalists.
 Most were released on bail, some without charges.
 The longest detention prior to bail among those listed was that of Kenyan freelance journalist Yassin Juma, who was detained for 49 days, accused of "inciting ethnic violence and plotting to kill senior Ethiopian officials".

-On 27 March 2020, Ethiopian police arrested journalist Yayesew Shimelis following his report about the COVID-19 virus.
+On 27 March 2020, Ethiopian police arrested journalist Yayesew Shimelis following his report about the COVID-19 pandemic.
 Following court orders to release him, police added additional charges, including terrorism charges.
 The Committee to Protect Journalists called the new accusations "dubious", and the One Free Press Coalition highlighted him in its May 2020 list of "10 Most Urgent" list of journalists under attack.